OpenTranslationBible/open-bible/en-GB/18.Job/md/job-17.md

 ## Job 17:1

-> “My spirit is broken, my days are extinguished,
+> “My spirit is crushed, my days are extinguished,
-> The grave is ready for me.
+> The grave awaits me.

 ## Job 17:2